Learn about our materials

 Fully Restored Furniture

-Here's a photo of Dad, Mike sanding back one of our Made to Order 203 Ercol armchairs.
+Here's a photo of Dad, sanding back one of our Made to Order 203 Ercol armchairs.

 Shop the 203 Armchair